Who Owns the Name Curl?

-Daniel Stenberg (head of the cURL project) is living and working in Sweden, where there is no trademark ("varumärke" in swedish) or similar on the word curl.
+Daniel Stenberg (head of the curl project) is living and working in Sweden, where there is no trademark ("varumärke" in swedish) or similar on the word curl.

-Daniel Stenberg was contacted by a Curl Corporation respresentative for the first time on August 11th 2001 (possibly due to a slashdot article that appeared on August 6 about their CURL content language where lots of people mentioned the name collision).
+Daniel Stenberg was contacted by a Curl Corporation representative for the first time on August 11th 2001 (possibly due to a slashdot article that appeared on August 6 about their CURL content language where lots of people mentioned the name collision).

 Other software and computer related projects have also used and are using curl in their names.
-The cURL project and the Curl Corporation are not the only ones.
+The curl project and the Curl Corporation are not the only ones.